 Basically, learning to play an instrument can improve your mental performance in almost every other area.
 You will expand your capacity for recall of all kinds of tiny details, in all kinds of settings.

-Gene Caballero, successful entrepreneur and co-founder of GreenPal, plays piano to improve his mental health and to hone his memory skills.
+Gene Caballero, a successful entrepreneur and the co-founder of GreenPal, plays piano to improve his mental health and to hone his memory skills.
 “Playing an instrument has been scientifically proven to engage practically every area of the brain at once,” Caballero says.
 “It’s like a mental full-body workout.”

 3. Practice martial arts.

 Separately, physical activity and mental exercises can each help slow cognitive decline.
 But mind-body practices — like many martial arts — bring together those separate components to optimize the benefits.
 For example, a 2016 study published in Frontiers in Aging Neuroscience found that both Tai Chi Chuan and Baduanjin improve memory function.

 Albert Belzer, a martial arts expert for MMA Fury, points out that one brain-boosting element of Tai Chi is the necessary memorization of various techniques.
 Plus, he adds, “Tai Chi is great because it is not very physically strenuous, so it is something most people can continue to do in later years.”

 The benefits of martial arts practices are not limited to just Tai Chi and Baduanjin.
 Belzer says you should “train in other martial arts if you’re physically capable — the more techniques, movements and applications you learn, the more your memory is exercised.”

 4. Engage in “purposeful practice.”

 Entrepreneur Satyajit Sadanandan, who specializes in skill acquisition, stands by the mantra that practice makes perfect.
 He defines purposeful practice as breaking down large goals into smaller steps, utilizing feedback channels, and constantly raising the bar with increasingly challenging targets.